JeffHarkavy/SafeguardCmdletTesting/README.md

                                  from powershell commandline.
-Can also be run from VisualStudio Code or Powershell ISE. harness-data.ps1             - home for "global" variables cmdlet-tests-*.ps1           - blocks of tests. only meant to be dot-source invoked from harness.
+Can also be run from VisualStudio Code or Powershell ISE. harness-data.ps1             - home for "global" variables harness-functions.ps1        - functions used by harness and cmdlet-tests cmdlet-tests-\*.ps1           - blocks of tests. only meant to be dot-source invoked from harness.
 Do not invoke these by hand. license-123-456-000.dlv      - perpetual SPP license for testing.
 Use this one or supply your own (make sure to edit the harness to